hjs-spec/.github/profile/README.md

 * delegation-aware
 * portability-oriented

-The stack is designed for accountability replay, not just event storage.
+The stack is designed to enable replayable accountability semantics, not just event storage.

 ---